jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 );
 ```

-These components become custom tags you can put inside other components or pass it to the render function. _Component tags need to be capitalized so JSX can differenciate them from standard HTML ones._
+These components become custom tags you can put inside other components or pass it to the render function.
+Component tags need to be **capitalized** so JSX can differenciate them from standard HTML ones.

-The problem with this component here is that the url is hardcoded, an anchor always pointing to the same page won't be _that_ reusable.
+The problem with this component here is that the url is hardcoded, and an anchor always pointing to the same page won't be _that_ reusable.

 ### Props